What does AGM Battery mean?

 Yes.
 What is a trickle charge?
 It is the method of giving a continuous charge using a small current.
 This is to compensate for the self-discharge in the AGM battery when it is not connected to any load.

-This was an unexpected long article!!
+This was an unexpectedly long article!!
+Hope you liked it!